The Temp (film): Filming

 Principal photography began on April 9, 1992, and filming mainly took place in and around Portland, Oregon.
-The majority of filming took place in the historic Princeton Building in downtown Portland.
+The majority of filming took place in the historic Princeton Building in Downtown Portland.
 Additional filming took place in the South Park Blocks on the Portland State University campus, while the company picnic sequence was shot at Battle Ground Lake in Washington, approximately 50 mi from Portland.
 Additional live footage of a basketball game between the Portland Trail Blazers and Golden State Warriors, attended by Hutton and Dunaway, was completed in the Portland Memorial Coliseum; this footage was featured in the film.
 The sequence where Peter and Kris drive along the coast was filmed on Highway 101 between Cannon Beach and Manzanita, Oregon.

 Filming concluded in June 1992.
 In an interview with local journalists, actress Faye Dunaway commented that she was "glad to be in Gus Van Sant territory," referencing the local filmmaker.
+"It's like a town version of New York.
+You can walk around.
+People are hanging out in coffee shops."
 Hutton later recalled of the shoot: "There were a lot of differences of opinion.
 Not with the cast, but with everybody else, in terms of what kind of movie was being made.
 The script read like a kind of interesting sort of character study of what happens to a man’s life when his family falls apart and he’s not happy with his job, and then this temp ends up coming in and sort of grabbing this person at their most vulnerable moment and taking over their life."
-Additionally, Hutton stated that he suspected the studio had been influenced by the success of The Hand That Rocks the Cradle, released the year before, and had attempted to mould the film into something similar, thus interfering with the original screenplay, which incorporated more dark humor.
+Additionally, Hutton stated that he suspected the studio had been influenced by the success of The Hand That Rocks the Cradle, released the year before and had attempted to mould the film into something similar, thus interfering with the original screenplay, which incorporated more dark humor.
 Several cast and crew members recalled that, upon arriving in Portland, Dunaway became increasingly demanding.